Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - the unused half of each block is the *buddy* of the other
 - when merging back pages, a page can only be merged with its buddy

-NOTE: blocks are always a power of 2 number of pages and are tracked in the `free_area`
+NOTE: blocks are always a power of 2 number of pages and are tracked in the `free_area`.

 ### Page cache